 7. Good business performance

-A healthy and positive workplace encourages all of their paid staff and is committed to getting things done, no matter what.
+A healthy and positive workplace encourages all of its paid staff and is committed to getting things done, no matter what.
 In addition, such a culture has fewer negative workplace effects (like stress), improving personal and overall business performance.

 8. Improved health